Blog Posts - Graphic Design

 By Michael Streubert

 A satirically cynical guide for coping with your next project.
 There comes a time in every designer’s career when a dark cloud descends over our pastoral workspace and someone commissions an original design created in Microsoft Word, Excel, or PowerPoint.
 A dubious request, castrating our professional expertise, the Microsoft Office “Template” has the side-effect of sending any seasoned artist into an emotional, design-purgatory.
-Yet there is light at the end of the tunnel, and only by
+Yet there is light at the end of the tunnel, and

 InDesign's Preflight Panel